Shreyas0115/Intership_Project/README.md

 ## 🔊 Alerts
 When a person is detected **without a mask**, an **audio alert** (`alert.mp3`) is played in the browser.

+## 🚀 Deployment

+This project is fully deployed locally using **Flask**, a lightweight Python web framework.

+---

 ## 🙌 Acknowledgements
 - [Kaggle Dataset](https://www.kaggle.com/)
 - Tutorials and guidance from various online resources and **ChatGPT**